-Understanding the cost contributions of direct labor and indirect labor is crucial in budgeting and planning.
+Understanding the cost contributions of direct labor and indirect labor is crucial in budgeting , planning, and reporting.

-Direct labor costs are so named because they are associated directly with the production of specific units of finished goods.
-An assembly line worker's labor installing windows on automobiles, for instance, is direct labor on specific vehicles.
+- An assembly line worker's labor installing windows on automobiles, for instance, is direct labor on particular vehicles.

-Indirect labor (or overhead), on the other hand, usually refers to production support labor costs not so easily associated with specific units.
-Traditional cost accounting sees the mechanic repairing assembly line machinery, for instance, as indirect labor and a manufacturing overhead cost.
+- traditional cost accounting sees the mechanic repairing assembly line machinery as indirect labor and a manufacturing overhead cost.

 The Role of Indirect and Direct Costs in Business

-Understanding the cost contributions of direct labor and indirect labor is crucial, obviously, in budgeting and planning.
+Understanding the cost contributions of direct labor and indirect labor is crucial in budgeting and planning activities.
 However, these concepts are also center stage in several other areas:

 - Understanding the profitability of individual products and services.
 For more on profitability analysis, see Profitability.